Cyclone1070/docsreader/src/tailwind/markdown/docs/font-family.md

 Use utilities like `font-sans` and `font-mono` to set the font family of an element:

-font-sans

-The quick brown fox jumps over the lazy dog.

-font-serif

-The quick brown fox jumps over the lazy dog.

-font-mono

-The quick brown fox jumps over the lazy dog.

 ```
 <p class="font-sans ...">The quick brown fox ...</p><p class="font-serif ...">The quick brown fox ...</p><p class="font-mono ...">The quick brown fox ...</p>
 ```